yleeyilin/tp/docs/UserGuide.md

 ### Undoing a command : `undo`

-Undo a previous command which made a change to Pooch Planner history.
+Undo a previous command which had changed the contents of PoochPlanner so that you can reverse unintentionally commands easily.

 <div style="display: flex;">
     <img src="images/ug-images/command-images/undo-before.png" style="flex: 1; margin-right: 5px; width: 50%; height: 50%;">